richardcocks/richardcocks.github.io/PasswordGen.md

 We can now see that avoiding `new System.Random()` increased performance, roughly 35% faster for the 24 character example.

-We can also see that using `RandomNumberGenerator.GetInt32` destroyed our performance, taking us into the microsecond territory and taking around 8 times as long to do the same work.
+We can also see that using `RandomNumberGenerator.GetInt32` destroyed our performance, taking us into microseconds territory and taking around 8 times as long to do the same work.

-To make future comparisons easier, we can add `[BenchmarkCategory("Secure")]` and `[BenchmarkCategory("Vulnerable")]` attributes to our benchmarks to mark `GeneratePassword` and `SecureRandom` as two separate baselines, so we can more easily examine the performane impact on changes made to each.
+To make comparisons in the table easier, we can add `[BenchmarkCategory("Secure")]` and `[BenchmarkCategory("Vulnerable")]` attributes to our benchmarks to mark `GeneratePassword` and `SecureRandom` as two separate baselines, so we can more easily examine the performane impact on changes made to each.
 We also need to mark the class with `[GroupBenchmarksBy(BenchmarkLogicalGroupRule.ByCategory)]` and `[CategoriesColumn]` to get a category column in the output table.

 ## String Building
 Okay, let's do the other straightforward and obvious improvement, to use `StringBuilder`, so that our non-secure version now looks like this: